- Where rapid, regular intravenous (IV) access is unavailable with any of the following:

 - Place the stylet in a sharps container, secure site with EZ stabilizer, and connect primed EZ-connect extension set to the hub, firmly secure by twisting clockwise.

 - Flush the catheter with 5-10 mL Normal Saline adults (2-3 mL pediatric); look for infiltration (2nd confirmation of placement).

 - If the patient is responsive to pain, administer 40 mg (2 mL) 2% Lidocaine, slow IV over 90 seconds for anesthetic effect prior to the saline flush.
-May repeat as needed up to 60 mg.
+May give an additional 20 mg for a max dose of 60 mg.

 - Begin infusion utilizing a pressure delivery system and continue to monitor extremity for complications.